 - the aggregate worldwide turnover or asset value of the participating undertakings (including their respective groups) did not exceed €12 million in the preceding financial year;

-- the aggregate worldwide turnover or asset value of at least two undertakings which belong to the participating undertakings’ groups did not exceed €1 million in the preceding financial year; and
+- the aggregate worldwide turnover or asset value of at least two undertakings that belong to the participating undertakings’ groups did not exceed €1 million in the preceding financial year; and

-- the aggregate turnover or asset value in Ukraine of at least one undertaking which belongs to either of participating undertakings’ groups did not exceed €1 million in the preceding financial year.
+- the aggregate turnover or asset value in Ukraine of at least one undertaking that belongs to either of participating undertakings’ groups did not exceed €1 million in the preceding financial year.

 This exemption will not apply to the following horizontal or mixed arrangements if the parties are at least potential competitors: